Testimonials for salary negotiation coaching and Fearless Salary Negotiation products

 Learn more: Get Your Next Raise

-This course walked me through a simple process to prepare my case and ask for a raise.
+When I first started the course, I was earning $75k.
+I wanted a raise, but didn’t know where to start.
+Josh’s course walked me through a simple process to prepare my case and ask for a raise.
 Each lesson had specific action items for me to make steady progress, and I got feedback on my work plus great answers to my questions every step of the way.

 I wasn’t sure if the value was there but now that I’ve taken it I can say that EVERYONE should take this course.